 - NF exploration of taste as a sense/taste buds/etc.

 - A story set in the Pacific Northwest!
-Perhaps a lyrical ode to our trees + gorgeous environment?
-Or something about PNW culture, like hiking, camping, etc. I’d like this to be written by someone who currently lives here, please!
+Would love something centered around PNW culture, like hiking, camping, etc. I’d like this to be written by someone who currently lives here, please!

 - Historical fiction